Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     candle_flames:[ //Variables for the flames this candlabra has, one entry per flame.
 Default = empty object per flame.
         {
             lit:1b, //Whether this flame is lit.
 If this candle flame is also a fire elemental source, its lit state will match whether it can spawn fire elemental ghosts.
 Default = 0b. type:"red", //Whether this flame is red, purple or incense.
-Incense flames react differently to elements, not extinguishing, but drawing the flame to the origin.
-Default = red. cannot_extinguish:1b, //Whether this flame can be turned off by vacuum, dust and ice (water will still turn it off).
+Incense flames react differently to the vacuum, not extinguishing, but pulling the incense to the poltergust.
+Default = red. cannot_extinguish:1b, //Whether this flame cannot be turned off by vacuum, dust and ice (water will still turn it off).
 Default = 0b.
 Not applicable to incense flames. always_burn:1b, //Whether this flame can be turned off by anything at all.
 Default = 0b.
 Not applicable to incense flames. fire_elemental_source:{}, //See <type>_elemental_source, above.
 Not provided means it's not an elemental source.
 Default = none. tags:[] //A list of tags to append to the flame's default tags, used to target the flame in functions.
 Default = none.